 Restoring to Microsoft Azure

-If you restore a Veeam Agent machine to Microsoft Azure, consider the following:
+To restore an EC2 instance to Microsoft Azure, do the following:

 - In the Veeam Backup & Replication console, open Home view.